HunterEmbedded/current-measurement-cape-inaxxx/README.md

 INA219 with a 3.3ohm 1% shunt to measure currents in range +/- 97mA
 INA226 with a 0.33ohm 1% shunt to measure currents in range +/- 970mA
-INA180A4 with a 0.15ohm 1% shunt + ADS1018 ADC to measure currents in range 0-970mA
+INA180A1 with a 1.5ohm 1% shunt + ADS1018 ADC with FSR of 2.048V to measure currents in range 0-97mA
-INA180A4 with a 1.5ohm 1% shunt + ADS1018 ADC to measure currents in range 0-97mA
+INA180A1 with a 0.15ohm 1% shunt + ADS1018 ADC with FSR of 2.048V to measure currents in range 0-970mA

 All shunts are Panasonic ERJ14s